 Team managers are focused on team member management, team content-related features (team assignments, etc.), and team reporting.

-They have full administrative access to features within all teams of an organization they belong to, but no administrative to the organization itself and no access at all to teams they do not belong to.
+They have full administrative access to features within all teams of an organization they belong to, but no administrative access to the organization itself and no access at all to teams they do not belong to.

 The majority of users in a typical DataCamp organization are members.
 Members don’t have any administrative privileges in your organization.
 They can, however, view and complete assignments, enroll in custom tracks, view leaderboards, and take content on DataCamp.